superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus/firmware-changelog.md

 1. Add RGB indicator for layer 1 (teal); 2 (purple); 3 (yellow); 4 (blue).
 The rest are not added, suitable for users who do not want RGB indicator.

 ### Known issues
 1. By touching the keys may not able to wake the computer from sleep if the trackball is already in deep sleep.
-You need to use mouse to wake your computer.
+You need to use mouse or your power button to wake your computer.
-2. RGB seems unable to sleep after leave idle.
-3. Sometimes keyboard is acting weird during fresh restart, re-plugging usb c and leave it idle from 10s then only start using it seems able to fix.
-Still monitoring.
+2. Oled flickering once a while during sleep; but works perfectly when the board is awake.

 ### Future patches
 1. To fix known issues listed